Freddy’s Hair Transplant Journey – Part 2: During Treatment

 “When I arrived at Real del Rio Hotel, which was both very nice and conveniently located in close proximity to the Medical Hair Restoration, I called the Dr. Jorge Cortez.
 He asked if I preferred to sit down and discuss my hair transplant that evening or early in the morning.
 Being a morning person, I chose the latter.

 Dr. Cortez also discussed what I needed to be aware of prior to the hair transplant.
 The doctor told me to have a light breakfast, no alcohol in my system and to wear a button up shirt (to avoid contact with the head when removed).

 I had a difficult time sleeping that evening as a result of my mind racing as I laid in bed: Would the surgery be painful?
 Would I be satisfied with the results?
 Were these doctors comparable to the doctors in the United States?
 I would soon find out!

-The start of my procedure started at around 7:00 AM, with Dr. Jimmy Cortez, MD picking me up from my hotel.
-When I arrived at the Clinic at about 7:30 AM, we went to Dr. Jorge Cortez’ office and discussed my goals and desired outcomes regarding my hair.
+The procedure started at around 7:00 AM, with Dr. Jimmy Cortez, MD picking me up from my hotel.
+When I arrived at the clinic at about 7:30 AM, we went to Dr. Jorge Cortez’ office and discussed my goals and desired outcomes regarding my hair.

 Both Dr. Jorge and his brother Dr. Jimmy Cortez gave their assessment of what I should have done.
 It was obvious that both doctors had the expertise and experience to give me the hair procedure that I wanted.